 Business mortgage rates & costs

 There are many different mortgage products available for business owners, with the best deals starting from 2.25%.
 In practice, mortgage rates tend to sit between 2.35-6%, with the best deals being reserved for the strongest applicants.

 How is the rate that I pay decided?

 - The financial strength of your business

 - Credit history

-To compare the latest business mortgage rates, head over to our commercial mortgage comparison page, find your perfect product and apply online.
-Alternatively contact one of our commercial mortgage experts, who will be able to run through your options and issue terms in under two hours.
+To compare the latest rates, head over to our commercial mortgage comparison page, find your perfect product and apply online.

-When applying for business mortgages, you usually must provide the following:
+When making a new application, you must generally provide the following:

 - Your latest 2 years trading accounts